Zulfiqar (tank): Zulfiqar-2

 The Zulfiqar-2 is an interim main battle tank prototype used as a test bed.
 This variant is fitted with a new and more powerful engine.
 It has an extended chassis and possibly uses an improved autoloader.

 Zulfiqar-3

 The Zulfiqar-3, the most advanced variant of the Zulfiqar family, bears a close resemblance to the American M1 Abrams.
 It features considerable upgrades to the fire-control system, chassis, engine and main gun.
 The new variant is equipped with the 2A46 125 mm smoothbore cannon with an autoloader, a laser rangefinder and a new fire-control system.
 It is also fitted with a reinforced turret and the wheels are covered by an armoured skirt.
-Research and development on the tank was completed in 1999 and the tank appeared in a military parade in 2011.
+Research and development on the tank was completed in 1999 and the Zulfiqar-3 appeared in a military parade in 2011.
 Around 100 built, unknown current production status.
 Some estimates put it as high as 250.